Formfeed-UK/nova-breadcrumbs/README.md

 - Linking to either the resource's index or its parent (for relationships included as fields)
 - Customising the title and label functions for resources
 - Use on Dashboards (only to the extent that the Breadcrumbs show as `Home -> {Current Dashboard}`).
 Mainly for UI consistency.
-- Methods/Callbacks to control the breadcrumbs generation globall or per resource
+- Methods/Callbacks to control the breadcrumbs generation global or per resource

 ## Installation